Website and App FAQs

 You can tap the alert icon or label on the widget to view full alert details in the app.

-Q. Why doesn’t my widget display correctly when I resize it?
+Q: Why doesn’t my widget display correctly when I resize it?

-On Android devices especially, some combinations of screen size and resolution can affect how a widget displays and how much it can be resized.
+A: On Android devices especially, some combinations of screen size and resolution can affect how a widget displays and how much it can be resized.
 As a result, the widget may appear misaligned, clipped, or incomplete after resizing.

 To resolve this:

-• Try resizing the widget until it displays correctly
+- Try resizing the widget until it displays correctly

-• Or use a different widget style that better fits your screen layout
+- Or use a different widget style that better fits your screen layout

 AccuWeather is working to improve widget compatibility across different screen sizes and device models.

-Q. Why isn’t my widget showing the correct temperature or location?
+Q: Why isn’t my widget showing the correct temperature or location?

-Q. Does the app offer lock screen widgets?
+Q: Does the app offer lock screen widgets?

-Yes, lock screen widgets are available on iOS devices, including iPhones and iPads.
+A: Yes, lock screen widgets are available on iOS devices, including iPhones and iPads.

 You can add an AccuWeather widget to your lock screen through your device’s widget settings, allowing you to quickly view current conditions, temperature, or alerts without unlocking your device.